 Another important thing to note is the Ping/Latency button on the right of each participant’s channel strip.
 When pressed, this button will show you an estimate of the round trip latency from you to that other user and back along with detailed one-way values.
 The Ping value that it shows is just the portion of that induced by the network itself, also a round-trip (from you to them and back).
 The total round trip latency consists of that ping along with the receive jitter buffer settings, audio buffer size settings, and possibly other delays from the Opus compressed audio codec (when used, it introduces 2.5 ms extra on each end) on both ends.

 The popup you’ll see after pressing the button will show the total round trip latency, and also estimates of the 2 single-direction latencies (you -> them, and them->you) that should add up to that total.
+The one-way estimates are always shown on the button display, along with round trip ping time.
 Those estimates can help you see that perhaps your jitter buffer is fairly small for receiving their audio, but maybe the one they are using to receive yours is larger.
 The actual latency might be larger because there may be more latency in your audio interface that isn’t being represented by the measuring process.

 SonoBus allows you to choose the audio format (compressed or uncompressed) and quality you send individually to each participant in the session.